gtumedei/gtumedei.github.io/README.md

 My portfolio website.

-## Stuff to include
+## TODO

-- name
-- username
-- picture
-- link to linkedin
-- link to github
-- link to location
+- Prevent flash of unthemed content on page load
-- light-dark theme toggle
+- Implement dynamic system theme
+- Write descriptions for the tech and contact pages
+- Write messages for the contact modals
-- PAGE: link to cv
+- Add link to CV in the tech page
-- PAGE: tech I like
-- PAGE: contact form
+- Implement redirect in the portfolio page
+- Re-enable Supabase and prevent it from being disabled
+- Deploy to pages